jinxuan-owyong/OCR-PCA/README.md

 Execute `main.m` in MATLAB, with `OCR.m` and the `MNIST` folder in the same directory

+## Viewing the images

+`>> viewImage(dataSet, startIndex, endIndex)`

+`dataSet` - Either "train" or "test" to view the images from the training and test set respectively

+`startIndex` - Minimum: 1, must be less than or equal to `endIndex`

+`endIndex` - Maximum: The number of images in the data set chosen, must be greater than or equal to `startIndex`

+**Set output size**

+By default, MATLAB will output 16 images per window (4 x 4)

+To change this value, modify `FIG_WIDTH` in `viewImage.m` line 16 to the desired number of rows/columns.

 ## Acknowledgements

 OCR was based on the algorithm from [algosome.com](https://www.algosome.com/articles/optical-character-recognition-java.html)